 5. Botox

-Botox prices are transparent in Seoul, and common uses include facial slimming (masseter muscles), wrinkle removal (forehead, between the eyebrows, crow’s feet), and leg muscle shaping.
+The price of Botox in Seoul is transparent, and common uses include facial slimming (masseter muscles), wrinkle removal (forehead, between the eyebrows, crow’s feet), and leg muscle shaping.

-Part Seoul market price (Korean won) Converted to Taiwan dollars (approx.) Taiwan market price (Taiwan dollars)
+Parts Seoul market price (Korean won) Converted to Taiwanese dollars (approx.) Taiwan market price (Taiwanese dollars)

 Masseter muscles (both sides) 80,000 to 150,000 Approximately 2,000 to 3,750 Approximately 6,000 to 12,000